 If they don’t scare up some new business, it’s the end.
 They need to reach Minnesota before daybreak to keep schedule and make their sales meeting.
 His determined grip on the wheel reflects the determination of Tommy Callahan himself.

-He’s not sure how he’s going to make convince them, he just know he’s going to do it.
+He’s not sure how he’s going to convince them, he just knows he’s going to.
 He’s going to acquire one customer after the next because he needs to raise money and save father’s auto parts factory.
 All he’s got going for him is his good will, his family name, and his drive to succeed.

 Why am I rehashing the storyline to the 1995 movie Tommy Boy?